bakerstu/openmrn/arduino/readme.md

 ```
 when executed from the OpenMRN repository root folder.

-On Linux or MacOS the location would normally be
+On Linux the location would normally be
 /home/{user}/Documents/Arduino/libraries.

+On macOS the location would normally be
+/Users/{user}/Documents/Arduino/libraries.

 #### PlatformIO IDE library generation
 For PlatformIO IDE it would be recommended to put this into the project lib